Retirement security didn’t always feel this out of reach.

 It’s a tricky balancing act, and the mistakes that are more likely to make workers stumble will differ depending on whether a person is fresh out of college or at the tail end of a career.

-20s: focusing too much
+20s: focusing too much on student debt

 Some young workers may think it’s smarter to use their meager paychecks to aggressively pay off student loan debt before they start saving for a phase of their life that’s still decades away.
 But that would mean giving up the biggest advantage they have when it comes to saving for retirement: time.